ufs-community/uwtools/docs/sections/user_guide/yaml/components/orog.rst

 mask:
 ^^^^^

 Boolean indicating whether only the land mask will be generated.
-Defaults to ".false."
+Defaults to ``false``.

 merge:
 ^^^^^^